-8.5 You must meet the required DIBP pass mark for the 190 / 489 visa subclasses (the current pass mark is 60 points).
+8.5 You must meet the required Department of Home Affairs pass mark for the 190/489 visa subclasses (the current pass mark is 60 points).
 Please note some occupations will require higher points.
-If you are applying under the high point’s requirements to access special conditions apply occupations or the Supplementary Skilled List your EOI must show 80 points or higher (including state nomination points).
-You will need to ensure you meet all DIBP requirements and have documented evidence to support your points claim.
+You will need to ensure you meet all Department of Home Affairs requirements and have documented evidence to support your points claim.

 8.6 Your EOI number must be recorded correctly, otherwise Immigration SA will be unable to locate you in SkillSelect and your state nomination application will be refused.

 8.7 If you are refused for any of the above reasons you can re-apply for state nomination.
 However, you must meet all state nomination requirements.